CoolCat467/fix-lwjgl/README.md

 is created and all required files are downloaded from https://build.lwjgl.org/ (browse at https://www.lwjgl.org/browse)

-If it needs the lwjgl 2 folder, it will download the folders in this repository.
+If this script needs the LWJGL 2 folder, it will download the folders in this repository.
-If it needs any lwjgl 3 modules, it will download them from lwjgl's build repository available to browse at https://www.lwjgl.org/browse
+If this script needs any LWJGL 3 modules, it will download them from LWJGL's build repository available to browse at https://www.lwjgl.org/browse

 ## Configuration